Ramayana in Tamil literature

 Rama and Hanuman fighting Ravana, an album painting on paper from Tamil Nadu, ca 1820.

 Ramayana is one of the ancient Indian epics.
 According to Robert P. Goldman, the oldest parts of the Ramayana date to the mid-8th century BCE.
 The story is narrated by the saint poet Valmiki and tells the tale of Prince Rama of the city of Ayodhya, who is banished into the forest, accompanied by his wife Sita and half-brother Lakshmana.
 During the exile, Sita gets kidnapped by the king Ravana of Lanka, and Rama, with the help of a vanara (primate-like forest dwellers) army, rescues Sita from Lanka.

 The tale has parallels to the Greek Iliad, the details however differing.
 The original set in Sanskrit consists of 24,000 verses, and there are several variations in the story narrated in South Asian and South East Asian cultures, across the Indian subcontinent, Thailand and Indonesia, with several versions re-written in various Indian and other Asian languages.

-There are earlier references of Ramayana in Sangam literature (300 B.C - 300 A.D), but the earliest known written version of Ramayana in the Tamil language, is the Ramavataram (popularly known as Kamba Ramayanam) written in the 12th century AD, by Kambar.
+There are earlier references of Ramayana in Sangam literature (300 BCE–300 CE), but the earliest known written version of Ramayana in the Tamil language, is the Ramavataram (popularly known as Kamba Ramayanam) written in the 12th century CE, by Kambar.
 However, there are references to the Ramayana story in earlier Tamil literature, dating back as the early Tamil literature in CE, which indicate that the story was known in the Tamil lands much before Kamba Ramayana in the 12th century.

 Sangam Literature

-The age of Sangam literature (Tamil: சங்க இலக்கியம், caṅka ilakkiyam) refers to the ancient Tamil literature roughly extends between 300 BC and 300 AD, although most of the work is believed to have been composed between 100 CE and 250 CE.
+The age of Sangam literature (Tamil: சங்க இலக்கியம், caṅka ilakkiyam) refers to the ancient Tamil literature roughly extends between 300 BCE and 300 CE, although most of the work is believed to have been composed between 100 CE and 250 CE.